grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 #### Communication patterns stability

-Remember the change Johnny and Benjamin had to make in order to add another kind of employees to the application?
+Remember our last story about Johnny and Benjamin when they had to make a design change in order to add another kind of employees to the application?
 In order to do that, they had to change existing interfaces and add new ones.
 This was a lot of work.
-We don't want to do this much work every time we make a change, especially when we introduce a new variation of a concept that is already present (e.g. Johnny and Benjamin already had the concept of employee and they were adding a new variation called "contractor").
+We don't want to do this much work every time we make a change, especially when we introduce a new variation of a concept that is already present in our design (e.g. Johnny and Benjamin already had the concept of "employee" and they were adding a new variation of it, called "contractor").

-TODO

-In order to achieve this, let us draw some conclusion from experiences of Johnny and Benjamin.
-The reason they had to do so much work and touch so many classes when introducing changes was that the protocol between the objects they were dealing with was unstable.
-And they were unstable because they were:
+In order to achieve this, we need the protocols to be more stable, i.e. less prone to change.
+By drawing some conclusions from experiences of Johnny and Benjamin, we can say that they had problems with protocols stability because the protocols were:

 1.  complicated rather than simple
 2.  concrete rather than abstract
 3.  large rather than small

-Based on analysis of the factors that make the stability of the protocols bad, we can come up with some conclusions on how to make protocols more stable:
+Based on analysis of the factors that make the stability of the protocols bad, we can come up with some conditions under which these protocols could be more stable:

 1.  protocols should be simple
 2.  protocols should be abstract